dladams/vdcoldbox/README.md

 David Adams
 May 2022

-Software to analyze data from the 2021 vertical-drift cold box test.
+Software to analyze data from the 2021-22 vertical-drift cold box tests.

 ## Installation